 - It reduces redness and itchiness on sensitive skin

-- Medical grade manuka also eases wounds and skin cuts infection rates and heal them faster.
+- Medical grade manuka also eases wounds, skin cuts and infections and heals them faster

 - Manuka helps maintains a balance of healthy bacteria and keeps harmful bacteria from your skin